-- To develop and apply specific and general strategies for model personalisation, i.e. to adapt the model parameters to reflect the condition of a specific patient using anatomical and functional information.
-Effective personalisation is a crucial component to enable personalisation of care. - To develop and validate automated methods for the consistent interpretation of multi-modal clinical images, a prerequisite to enable translation into clinical environments. - To develop tools for the fusion and visualization of the clinical data and physiological information into the same spatial and temporal domains. - To develop environments for the optimization of surgical interventions and tuning of devices for better treatment delivery and clinical outcome.
+To develop and apply strategies for model personalisation, i.e. to make computer models reflect the condition of a specific patient using anatomical and functional information.
+Effective personalisation is a crucial component to enable personalisation of care.

+- To develop tools for the fusion and visualization of the clinical data and physiological information into the same spatial and temporal domains. - To develop environments for the optimization of surgical interventions and tuning of devices for better treatment delivery and clinical outcome.